Stories of the victims of the New Zealand mosque attack

 GHULAM HUSSAIN, KARAM BIBI and ZEESHAN RAZA

-Three Pakistanis from the same family - Ghulam Hussain and his wife, Karam Bibi, and their son Zeeshan Raza - were also killed in the attacks.
+Ghulam Hussain, his wife, Karam Bibi, and their son Zeeshan Raza, all of Pakistan, were killed, according to Pakistan’s foreign ministry.

 OTHER PAKISTANI VICTIMS